Your guide to 15-year fixed mortgages

 15-year fixed mortgage requirements

-The basic requirements to qualify for a 15-year mortgage will be similar to those of a 30-year mortgage.
+The basic requirements to qualify for a 15-year mortgage are similar to those for a 30-year mortgage.
 Your lender will review factors like:

 • Credit score